markusfisch/BinaryEye/README.md

 Yet another barcode scanner for Android.
 As if there weren't [enough][play].

-This one is free, without any ads and open source.
+This one is free, without any ads, and open source.

 Works in portrait and landscape orientation, can read inverted codes, comes in Material Design and can also generate barcodes.